EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: data model

 We compare the expressiveness of \system's data model against other compositional video analytics systems in~\Cref{table:video_system_comparison}.
 Among them, SVQ++~\cite{DBLP:conf/sigmod/ChaoKX20} only supports spatial relationships between two objects, Chen et al.~\cite{DBLP:conf/sigmod/Chen0KY21} only supports temporal queries that count co-occurring objects.
 Caesar~\cite{DBLP:conf/sensys/LiuGUMCG19}, STAR Retrieval~\cite{DBLP:journals/pvldb/ChenKYY22}, and VidCEP~\cite{DBLP:conf/bigdataconf/YadavC19} lack the important feature of \textit{iteration} that allows a region graph to persist for multiple frames and thus cannot support duration constraints.
 CVQL~\cite{DBLP:journals/tmm/KuoC00} does not track objects and all its predicates are defined at the object class level.
 Quivr~\cite{mell2021synthesizing} has similar expressiveness to us, but is limited to trajectory queries.
 Rekall~\cite{DBLP:journals/corr/abs-1910-02993} introduces a flexible Python library for video event specification, but requires that users manually write and refine queries.

 Our data model currently does not support tertiary relationships between three objects, such as ``a person hitting a ball with a bat''.
 The closest approximation we have is ``a person holding a bat'' and ``a bat hitting a ball''.
-That being said, it is possible to extend our data model to support tertiary relationships.
-Finally, we do not support disjunction or negation.
-We plan to support these in the future.
+We also do not support disjunctions or negations.
+Several existing systems have support for these operators.
+For example, Chen et al.~\cite{DBLP:conf/sigmod/Chen0KY21} supports arbitrary CNF queries, Caesar~\cite{DBLP:conf/sensys/LiuGUMCG19} supports disjunctions, and Rekall~\cite{DBLP:journals/corr/abs-1910-02993} can flexibly support all three operators.
+However, the focus of these systems lies in query execution, rather than in learning query specifications from examples, which is the primary focus of this paper.

+Datalog and scene graphs serve as the foundation of our query language.
+By building on the relational model and Datalog, we ensure that our queries have precise and well-understood semantics.
+By focusing on queries that specify a desired sequence of region graphs, we constrain the search space for queries, which accelerates synthesis, we are able to optimize the execution of those queries (compared with trying to support arbitrary recursive Datalog queries), and we are still able to capture events that occur in videos, where objects interact with each other in space and time.